gvwilson/sensibleadventures/booksters-apprentice.md

 visited like-minded businessmen on the ground below.

 Vurt nodded.
 "I can do that."
-The bosun clapped him on the shoulder and hurried to catch up with his travelling companions.
+The bosun clapped him on the shoulder and hurried to catch up with his traveling companions.
 Vurt stared into his tea.
-Every time the mountain berthed, he told himself that he had built his ladder so that he could set a little aside for his grandchildren.
+He told people he had built his ladder so that he could make a little extra money.
 Only on the darkest nights, when he missed his long-gone wife the most, did he admit to himself that it was because he'd never really believed a mountain could fly.

 A hundred strides past the last beanfield, conversation died as Forecastle Road climbed a dark shoulder of granite to the town's upper goat pasture.
 A pair of red-billed steelbirds kept pace with them for a time, clacking their beaks to warn the Avauntois away from their nest.
-Boot soles clomped on stone while the wind slipped cold fingers down the travellers' collars, toying with their scarves and rustling the branches around them.
+Boot soles clomped on stone while the wind slipped cold fingers down the travelers' collars, toying with their scarves and rustling the branches around them.

 Erileine was sweating by the time they reached the pasture.
 Pine